greim/json-graphify/readme.md

   // Optional.
 Defaults to "id".
   idAttribute: 'id',

-  // These declarative patterns control the
+  // These declarations control the transformation
-  // transformation from the existing object
-  // structure to JSON graph.
-See "pattern objects"
+  // from the existing object structure to JSON graph.
-  // below for more details.
+  // See "pattern objects" below for more details.
   patterns: [ ... ]
 });
 ```